PacktPublishing/Hands-On-Industrial-Internet-of-Things/Chapter13/README.md

 jupyter notebook
 ```

-Then open the notebook saved
+Then open the IPython notebook saved.